Aihole: Maddin temples group

 The Maddin cluster consists of four Hindu temples.
 It is one of the groups that is in the heart of the village, midst homes and sheds.
 The largest temple faces north, and has two small linked shrines on its east and west.
 The temple experiments with different pillar designs.

-The main mandapa of the largest Maddin temple is square and supported on four pillars made of stone unlike others used in Aihole, a greenish color stone that is not local and was imported from somewhere else, possibly from Dharwad region of the Deccan.
+The main mandapa of the largest Maddin temple is square and supported on four pillars made of stone unlike others used in Aihole, a greenish colour stone that is not local and was imported from somewhere else, possibly from Dharwad region of the Deccan.
 The artists polished it, moulded a square base and then lathe-turned it intricately all the way to its neck in a manner similar to Hoyasala designs.
 The temple features a Nataraja, the dancing Shiva with a damaru in his right hand and trishula in the left.
 Near him is an intricately carved lion.
 In distance, facing the Shiva linga is seated Nandi in the antarala of the temple.
 On the lintel of the sanctum is Gajalakshmi.

 The towers of the Maddin temples are all stepped pyramidal concentric squares.